Progress Report and Research Plan

 As in the second year, students are asked to produce a short research plan at the start of the year.
 It should consist of not more than 2 pages (500-1000 words), outlining progress to date and a plan of work for the 6 months of active research remaining before the thesis must be written, including appropriate milestones.
 Any problems that threaten to delay thesis production should be highlighted together with proposed solutions.

-This plan should be agreed with the supervisor and submitted using the submission form by Week 4.
+This plan should be agreed with the supervisor and uploaded to Moodle by Week 4.
 Submission of the plan will be taken to mean agreement has been reached between student and supervisor.
 Students should discuss this with their feedback supervisor who can then submit their feedback via the online feedback form.
 Once submitted a report of the feedback will be produced, with a PDF copy sent to the student and a copy placed on the students file.
 Where there are issues delaying progress or the plans are not satisfactory the Director of Graduates may require the student to also attend an interview.

-If your studentship is funded for <3.5 years, students need to prepare a thesis plan and submit it using this submission form approximately six months before the end of their funded period.
+If your studentship is funded for <3.5 years, students need to prepare a thesis plan and submit it via Moodle approximately six months before the end of their funded period.
 If you have funding for 3.5-4 years, such a thesis plan is due at the start of your 4th year.

-As with the progress reports and research plan, the plan should be agreed with the supervisor and submitted using the submission form.
+As with the progress reports and research plan, the plan should be agreed with the supervisor and submitted via Moodle.
 Submission of the plan will be taken to mean agreement has been reached between student and supervisor.
 Students should discuss this with their feedback supervisor who can then submit their feedback via the online feedback form.
 Once submitted a report of the feedback will be produced, with a PDF copy sent to the student and a copy placed on the students file.

 The reason for producing a plan are to demonstrate :